volodymyrhudyma/blog/content/blog/dynamic-and-nested-routes-in-react-router-v5.md

   - React
 promote: false
-metaDescription: Learn how to use Dynamic and Nested Routes in React Router v5 and how to access URL params using either the props object or React Hooks.
+metaDescription: Learn how to use Dynamic and Nested Routes in React Router v5 and access URL params using either the props object or React Hooks.
 teaser: In one of the previous articles, we installed and configured React Router v5 in the React application.
 We defined a few static routes (/, /contact, /users) that were responsible for displaying the home, contact and